uzh-bf/klicker-uzh/README.md

 ## Roadmap / Issues

 The KlickerUZH project is publicly managed and documented in this repository.
-A roadmap can be found at <https://github.com/orgs/uzh-bf/projects/4>.
-Please feel free to add any issues and comments you might have to that repository.
+A corresponding roadmap of our current developments can be found on our [landing page](https://www.klicker.uzh.ch/roadmap).
+Please feel free to add any issues and comments you might have to the [issue section](https://github.com/orgs/uzh-bf/projects/4) of our main GitHub page.

 ## Deployment